noveoko/gpt-scrolls/README.md

 ## Design goals
 gpt-scroll prompts should aim to be:
-- **effective**: they should reliably produce desired classes of outpupts
+- **effective**: they should reliably produce desired classes of outputs
 - **efficient**: they should be as short as possible
 - **safe**: they should minimize appearance of toxic/harmful output